RichardByrne95/CI-MS4-TuckIn/README.md

 ```javascript
 npx cypress open
 ```
-This command added a cypress folder to the project, and opened the testing software.
+This command added a cypress folder to the project and opened the testing software.

 3. Inside the cypress folder, a new file was created within the 'integration' folder called 'djangoAppNameSpec.js'.